autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-namespaces.md

 This page focuses on how to use namespaces in Autoware and shows some useful examples.
 For basic information on topic namespaces, refer to [this tutorial](https://design.ros2.org/articles/topic_and_service_names.html).

-## How topics should be named in Node
+## How topics should be named in node

 Autoware divides the node into the following functional categories, and adds the start namespace for the nodes according to the categories.